 651 Corydon Ave, Winnipeg, MB

-The Roost is the only place on this list of best new Winnipeg restaurants that I haven’t visited myself… and not for lack of trying – we went there once on a night when it was randomly closed!
-However, I heard so much great things about this tiny cocktails and small plates bar, I knew I had to recommend it… even if only one of actually made it there.
-Greg’s photos from the The Roost may look a little fuzzy (I think the four craft cocktails he had may have something to do with it), but he had nothing but high praise for this little neighbourhood joint.
-And with prices ranging between $8 and $14 for a double, this place may have some of the cheapest drinks in Winnipeg… which is a testament to its fresh and unassuming vibe rather than the incredible quality of the food and drinks.
+The Roost is the only place on this list of best new Winnipeg restaurants that I haven’t visited myself… and not for lack of trying – I went there once on a night when it was randomly closed!
+However, I heard so much great things about this tiny cocktails and small plates bar, I knew I had to recommend it.
+With prices ranging between $8 and $14 for a double, this place may have some of the cheapest drinks in Winnipeg… which is a testament to its fresh and unassuming vibe rather than the incredible quality of the food and drinks.
 The Roost is a must for your next visit to Winnipeg.